20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 define: Return definitions define:lead magnet

 That’s the bird’s eye view.
-Now let’s take a deep dive into each of these Google search operators…
+Now let’s take a deep dive into the first 9 of these advanced Google search operators.

 1. Quotes (“”)

-Want to narrow down your search to return only results including a specific phrase?
-Put that phrase in quotes.
+Want to narrow down your search to return only results that include an exact match of a specific phrase?
+Put that phrase in quotation marks.

 searchoperators-1